Mortgage advice for if you have bad credit

 There are still a lot of ways you can give yourself the best possible chance of being accepted for a mortgage:

-- Be honest with lenders: mortgage lenders will find anything, so don’t try to keep things covered in hope of them brushes past it.
+Be honest with lenders: mortgage lenders will find anything, so don’t try to keep things covered in the hope of them brushing passed it.
 A lying customer is an untrustworthy customer.